MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/networkcontroller/Remove-NetworkControllerRestore.md

 ### -ConnectionUri
 Specifies the Uniform Resource Identifier (URI) of a Network Controller.
-The cmdlet gets the database restore for that controller.
+The cmdlet removes the database restore for that controller.

 ```yaml
 Type: Uri